- Issue: No cold calling, no-hire agreements, suppressed employee wages

 On October 24, 2013, U.S. District Court Judge Lucy H. Koh granted plaintiffs' motion for certification in a class action charging that Adobe, Apple, Google, Intel, and other large tech companies conspired from approximately 2005 to 2009 to suppress the pay of technical, creative, and other salaried employees, including by agreeing not to actively recruit each other's employees.

-By certifying the case as a class action, the individual plaintiffs that filed the lawsuit can now represent all class members in claims that Adobe, Apple, Google, Intel and the other tech company defendants violated federal antitrust laws.
-Trial of the class action is scheduled to begin on May 27, 2014.
+By certifying the case as a class action, the individual plaintiffs that filed the lawsuit can represent all class members in claims that Adobe, Apple, Google, Intel, and the other tech company defendants violated federal antitrust laws.

 The Court certified the following class of approximately 64,600 persons, known as the Technical Class: